GassaFM/interpr/README.md

 After that, it discusses command-line [invocation](#invocation) and options.

 Grab a Windows executable, or the source code, in the [releases](https://github.com/GassaFM/interpr/releases) section.
-Alternative guide contributed by students can be found [here](install.md).
+And here is an [installation](install.md) guide contributed by students.

 ## Example